Recognising your skills

 Explore further with personality tests

-Many people find personality tests to be useful tools for increasing self-awareness, fostering personal growth, and improving interaction with others.
-These tests can offer new perspectives on your own ways of acting, help in understanding differences, and inspire you to reflect on your own strengths and areas for development.
+Many people find personality tests helpful for increasing self-awareness, supporting personal development, and improving interaction with others.
+Tests can offer new perspectives on your ways of acting, help you understand differences, and inspire reflection on your strengths and areas for development.

-However, please note that personality tests only provide guidance—they do not reveal the whole truth about your personality.
-While many people find these tests insightful for self-reflection, it is important to be aware that they have also been criticized for their simplicity and lack of scientific grounding.
-Feel free to draw inspiration from your results, but approach them with a critical mindset.
-The most important thing is your own reflection and openness toward recognizing your strengths as well as areas for potential growth.
+However, remember that personality tests only give you an indication – they are not the full truth about who you are.
+While they can be insightful tools, many tests have been criticised for oversimplification and lack of strong scientific grounding.
+Feel free to take inspiration from your results, but approach them critically.
+The most important things are your own reflection and openness to recognising both your strengths and potential development areas.

 The VIA Character Survey is based on positive psychology and character strengths.
 The test is developed by over 50 top researchers and is grounded in research.
 The theory is based on six universal virtues (wisdom and knowledge, courage, humanity, justice, temperance, and transcendence) and the strengths grouped under them.
 After completing the survey, you’ll receive a summary by email, showing your character strengths.
 The test is also available in Finnish, English and other languages.